Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

         set_child!(window, spinner)
         present!(window)
     end
      ```

 ---

 ## Entry

 Text entry is central to many application.
-Mousetrap offers two widgets that allow the user to type freely. [`Entry`](@ref) is the widget of choice for single-line text entry.
+Mousetrap offers two widgets that allow the user to type freely. [`Entry`](@ref) is the widget of choice for **single-line** text entry.

 The entries currently displayed text is stored in an internal text buffer.
-We can freely access or modify the buffers content with `Entry::get_text` and `Entry::set_text`.
+We can freely access or modify the buffers content with [`get_text`](@ref) and [`set_text!`](@ref).

-While we could control the size of an `Entry` using size-hinting, a better way is `get_max_width_chars!`, which resizes the entry such that is length is enough to fit a certain number of characters into its area.
+While we could control the size of an `Entry` using size-hinting, a better way is [`get_max_width_chars!`](@ref), which resizes the entry such that its width is enough to fit a certain number of characters into its area.

-`Entry` supports "password mode", which is when each character typed is replaced with a dot.
+`Entry` supports "password mode", in which each character typed is replaced with a dot.
 This is to prevent a third party looking at a user screen and seeing what they typed.

 To enter password mode, we set `set_text_visible!` to `false`.
 Note that this does not actually encrypt the text buffer in memory, it is a purely visual change.

 ![](../assets/entry.png)